TheOSuite/eLSM/README.md

-# Enhanced Local Security Monitor
+# Offensive Local Security Monitor

 A cross-platform GUI-based security monitoring tool for Windows, Linux, and macOS, built with Python.
 It provides real-time monitoring and alerting for file integrity, network threats, suspicious processes, log events, and system/network anomalies.